 When my nephew visited, we explored a few happy hour options and usually ended up at Guiseppi’s in Place Garibaldi.
 Happy hour runs from 6 – 8 pm daily when wine costs only 2 EUR per glass.
 One of my new favorite places for happy hour is Akathor, located along Cour Saleya.
 They offer happy hour drink specials from 5 – 9 pm with “happy dinner” available from 6 – 730 pm.
 They also have live music nightly to serenade while you indulge in fine French wine for 2.50 EUR per glass.

 #9 – Quiz Night at Ma Nolan’s

 Monday nights bring out the trivia geeks at Ma Nolan’s Vieux Nice.
 Teams of four compete against each other to test their useless knowledge on a wide variety of random subjects.
 It’s free to play and prizes range from 30 EUR bar tab up to 100 EUR for the winning team.
 Indulge in Happy Hour from 5 pm – 8 pm and stay for Quiz Night, beginning at 8 pm.

 #10 – Jump on the bus (only 1.50EUR)

 There are some quaint French villages within a short bus ride of Nice and accessible for only 1.50EUR per ride.
-A few of my favorites include the perched villages of Eze and St. Paul de Vence, the glitz and glamor of Monaco and Monte Carlo, or charming Grasse, the perfume capital of the Riviera.
+A few of my favorites include the perched villages of Eze and St. Paul de Vence, the glitz and glamor of Monaco and Monte Carlo, or the giant lemon trees in colorful Menton.